RitodeepDas/HacktoberFest2020/README.md

 <h1>
- 🌀 How to Hacktoberfest2020 ⭐️
+ 🌀 How to begin with Hacktoberfest2020 ⭐️
 </h1>
 <!-- by Jugal Bhatt.
 Demo for Gaurav Sharma -->
 Get ready for Hacktoberfest , check out all our repos and make your pull request here